jason-hobbs/starter_bootstrap_devise/README.md

 ###Starter_Bootstrap

 This is a starter site for Ruby on Rails apps.
-It has bootstrap 4 beta, gritter notifications, postgresql, gravatar, and devise built in.
+It has bootstrap 4 beta 3, gritter notifications, postgresql, gravatar, and devise built in.
 Uses Ruby 2.5.0 and Rails 5.1.3
 [Demo here](http://starter-bootstrap-devise.herokuapp.com).